Dr. Bruce Damer

 Contact and Booking

-Dr. Damer is open to involvement in suitable creative endeavours and may be booked to present his work in science and technology as well as storytelling performances.
+Dr. Damer may be booked to present talks in science, technology, history and philosophy as well as compelling storytelling performances.
 Feel free to contact him here.

 (cc) 1996- Bruce Damer... want to use something from this site?
 See rights granted under this Creative Commons license.